Plutonium in the environment: Space

 Chain reactions do not occur inside RTGs, so a nuclear meltdown is impossible.
 In fact, some RTGs are designed so that fission does not occur at all; rather, forms of radioactive decay which cannot trigger other radioactive decays are used instead.
 As a result, the fuel in an RTG is consumed much more slowly and much less power is produced.
 RTGs are still a potential source of radioactive contamination: if the container holding the fuel leaks, the radioactive material will contaminate the environment.
 The main concern is that if an accident were to occur during launch or a subsequent passage of a spacecraft close to Earth, harmful material could be released into the atmosphere.
 However, this event is extremely unlikely with current RTG cask designs.

-In order to minimise the risk of the radioactive material being released, the fuel is typically stored in individual modular units with their own heat shielding.
+In order to decrease the risk of the radioactive material being released, the fuel is typically stored in individual modular units with their own heat shielding.
 They are surrounded by a layer of iridium metal and encased in high-strength graphite blocks.
 These two materials are corrosion and heat-resistant.
 Surrounding the graphite blocks is an aeroshell, designed to protect the entire assembly against the heat of reentering the Earth's atmosphere.
-The plutonium fuel is also stored in a ceramic form that is heat-resistant, minimising the risk of vaporization and aerosolization.
+The plutonium fuel is also stored in a ceramic form that is heat-resistant, decreasing the risk of vaporization and aerosolization.
 The ceramic is also highly insoluble.

 The US Department of Energy has conducted seawater tests and determined that the graphite casing, which was designed to withstand reentry, is stable and no release of plutonium should occur.
 Subsequent investigations have found no increase in the natural background radiation in the area.
-The Apollo 13 accident represents an extreme scenario due to the high re-entry velocities of the craft returning from cislunar space.
+The 1970 Apollo 13 crisis represents an extreme scenario due to the high re-entry velocities of the craft returning from cislunar space.
 This accident has served to validate the design of later-generation RTGs as highly safe.